srabhayraj/ansible-projects/README.md

 ### Contact

 **Having trouble with using the project?
-Connect me on LinkedIn [Chandra Shekhar Sharma](https://www.linkedin.com/in/chandra-shekhar-s-a76b37158/) will help you sort it out.
+Connect me on LinkedIn [Abhay Raj Singh Rathore](www.linkedin.com/in/abhay-raj-singh-rathore-54078a160) will help you sort it out.
 CIAO)/**